Get Both Industry-Standard & Cutting-Edge Training in Engineering Graphics and Design Technology

 This program is responsive to the dynamic nature of the field and trains you for both current and future employment possibilities.
 Updated computer labs provide training on the newest software.

-In North's 15-credit Advanced Design for Manufacturing Certificate you'll learn to use computer programs that relate to CAD (Computer Aided Design) including SolidWorks and CATIA (Computer Aided Three-dimensional Interactive Application).
-In class you will construct rapid prototypes from basic 3D part creation as well as advanced surfacing models used in aerospace.
+In North's 20-credit Advanced Design for Manufacturing Certificate you'll learn to use computer CAD (Computer Aided Design) programs including SolidWorks to construct rapid prototypes from basic 3D part creation to advanced surfacing models used in industries such as Aerospace.
+It also has a strong emphasis in creating models for 3D printing.